atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 Public Sidewalk
 : that portion of a *[public right-of-way](http://www.access-board.gov/prowac/commrept/part3-01.htm#prw)* between the curb line or lateral line of a roadway and the adjacent property line that has an improved surface and is intended primarily for use by *[pedestrians](http://www.access-board.gov/prowac/commrept/part3-01.htm#ped)*.

+Push button
-Push button: *[pedestrian](http://www.access-board.gov/prowac/commrept/part3-01.htm#ped)* detector, switching input device provided for pedestrians to actuate operation of a traffic signal.
+: *[pedestrian](http://www.access-board.gov/prowac/commrept/part3-01.htm#ped)* detector, switching input device provided for pedestrians to actuate operation of a traffic signal.

 Railing
 : a barrier located near the open sides of elevated walking surfaces to minimize the possibility of an accidental fall from the walking surface to the lower level.